 - IBM Integration Bus support is available for Windows, Linux, and AIX.

 - We’re still making changes based on the feedback we receive from customers.
 So please note that the detected services and structure of resulting PurePaths may still change.

 - Queue names must be the same at both ends of each interaction.

 - Early access program disclaimer

 How can I get this feature?

-We’ll add features that enable tracing across queues where the input and output queues aren’t the same.
+We’ll soon add features that enable tracing across queues where the input and output queues aren’t the same.